 Send the envelope as usual.

 When the recipient opens the envelope, they review and sign the documents as usual.
-After clicking Finish signing, they are prompted to enter their card details and pay.
+After clicking Finish signing, they are prompted to pay.
 The payment amount and description are displayed so they know exactly what they're paying for.

-Once payment is made, both the sender and recipient receive confirmation of the signing and payment.
+Once payment is made (or authorised, in the case of direct debit), both the sender and recipient receive confirmation of the signing and payment.